sc0v0ne/LearnAI/ml/ml_algorithms.md

 ## Tips for Creating Algorithm List

-- Start with why you want the list and use that to define the type of list to create.
+- Start with why we want the list and use that to define the type of list to create.

-- Only capture the algorithm properties you actually need, keep it as simple as possible.
+- Only capture the algorithm properties we actually need, keep it as simple as possible.

 ----------